nullgemm/argoat/readme.md

 Don't be shy, sneak a goat in your code.

 ## Cloning
-Execute `make gitea` or `make github` to initialize the required submodules (depending on where you cloned this repo from).
+Clone with `--recurse-submodules` to get the required submodules.

 ## Testing
 Run `make` to compile the testing suite, and `make run` to perform the tests.